tomgreen82/Tennis/README.md

-# Tennis
-TDD Kata for a Tennis Match

 ## About this Kata

 This Kata is about implementing a simple tennis game.
 I came up with it while thinking about Wii tennis, where they have simplified tennis, so each set is one game.